arunoruto/cpselect/README.md

 # cpselect
+**Continuation of the [cpselect project](https://github.com/hofmann-tobias/cpselect) from Tobias Hoffmann**

-Does not exactly the same as cpselect does in MATLAB, but similiar.
+Does not exactly the same as cpselect does in MATLAB, but similar.

 ## Prerequisites
 You will need to have the following packages installed: